 Less than two hours away from New York City, the Woodbury Commons is one of the world’s largest outlet centers with over 200 stores, covering approximately 800,000 square feet.
 With efficient transportation between the city and the outlets provided, the center attracts many visitors to New York City as well as natives and shoppers can expect an array of languages to be spoken, including Spanish, Japanese, Chinese and French.
 The complex is even color coded so that shoppers can easily find what they’re looking for.
 Nearby attractions include the West Point Museum, the Storm King Art Center, Bear Mountain State Park, and America’s oldest winery, Brotherhood.

-How to get there: New York, NY – Woodbury, NY with Woodbury Express Bus, starting from $20.00
+How to get there: New York, NY to Woodbury, NY

 Mall of America

 The largest shopping mall in the United States opened in Minneapolis in 1992.
 Today the Mall of America not only offers a massive variety of shops to peruse, but numerous attractions as well, making it the perfect destination for a day out.
 The Nickelodeon Universe is the country’s largest indoor theme park, with roller coasters and all, and the Sea Life Minnesota Aquarium features a 300-foot-long tunnel for people to walk through and spot thousands of sea creatures, from sharks to turtles.